â„šī¸ Fast-loading version for search engines - Click here for the interactive version

 Nature of Clarifications

-Private clarifications are clarifications issued by the FTA in the form of a document that is stamped and signed by the Director General or his delegate/representative, in relation to specific tax technical matters.
-These documents are issued to a specific taxpayer, according to the Clarification request submitted on EmaraTax and the documents attached to the request.
-[2]
+Private clarifications are Clarifications issued by the FTA in the form of a document that is stamped and signed by the Director General or his representative/delegate, in relation to specific Tax technical matters.
+These documents are issued to a specific Taxpayer, based on the Clarification request submitted on EmaraTax and the documents attached to the request.[2]

-Clarifications set out the relevant tax legislation and application thereof to the specific background facts provided by the person applying for the Clarification (“Applicant”).
+Clarifications set out the relevant Tax legislation and application thereof to the specific background facts provided by the Applicant.
 The FTA's response is based solely on the information and documents provided by the Applicant.
 The FTA will not verify the specific facts provided by the Applicant, but may request further information, if needed.

-The Clarification provided by the FTA is only applicable to the specific Applicant in respect of the specific questions asked based on the facts provided for the specific tax type indicated.
-Clarifications should not be used by persons other than the Applicant.
+The Clarification provided by the FTA is only applicable to the specific Applicant in respect of the specific questions asked based on the facts provided for the specific Tax type indicated.
+Clarifications should not be used by any Person other than the Applicant.
 The FTA considers itself administratively bound to follow the position stated in the Clarification if the factual circumstances are materially the same as set out in the Clarification request.

 Issued Clarifications are void ab initio (i.e. treated as if not issued) if:

-• Any condition or assumption stipulated by the FTA in its clarification is not satisfied or carried out.
+• any condition or assumption stipulated by the FTA in the Clarification is not satisfied or carried out.

-Furthermore, the Clarification will cease to be effective if the provisions of the tax legislation that are the subject thereof are repealed or amended, or a public clarification or guide is later issued on the same subject following the issuance of the Clarification.
+Furthermore, the Clarification will cease to be effective if the provisions of the Tax legislation that are the subject thereof are repealed or amended, or a public clarification or guide is later issued on the same subject following the issuance of the Clarification.
 In such cases, the FTA is not obliged to notify the Applicant or to otherwise publish a notice of withdrawal or modification of the Clarification.
+The onus remains on the Applicant to stay up to date on changes in Tax Laws and guidance published on the FTA's website.

 Eligibility criteria

-The person seeking clarification on a tax matter of uncertainty may apply for a Clarification.
-In the case of a tax group, only the representative member of that tax group is permitted to request the Clarification, i.e. none of the other tax group members are allowed to submit a Clarification request.
-It is important to note that there are different types of tax groups, e.g. VAT and Corporate Tax groups.
-The representative member of a VAT tax group may not submit a Corporate Tax Clarification request in respect of a member of its VAT group, unless the persons are part of the same Corporate Tax group and the person is also the parent company of that Corporate Tax group, and vice versa.
+It is important to note that there are different types of Tax groups, e.g. VAT and Corporate Tax groups.
+The representative member of a VAT group may not submit a Corporate Tax Clarification request in respect of a member of its VAT group, unless the Persons are part of the same Corporate Tax group and the Person is also the parent company of that Corporate Tax group.
+Similarly, the representative member of a Corporate Tax group may not submit a VAT Clarification request in respect of a member of its Corporate Tax group, unless the Persons are part of the same VAT group and the Applicant is also the representative member of that VAT group.

-The person's (or tax group' s) tax agent or legal representative [3] may apply on behalf of the person.
-Note that only a tax agent registered with the FTA for the specific tax type the request relates to, may submit the Clarification request on behalf of the person.
-In such case, the name of the relevant taxpayer should be reflected on the Clarification request, i.e. the request must be submitted in the name of the taxpayer.
+Note that only a Tax Agent registered with the FTA for the specific Tax type the request relates to, may submit the Clarification request on behalf of the Person.
+In such case, the name of the relevant Taxpayer should be reflected on the Clarification request, i.e. the request must be submitted in the name of the Taxpayer with the Taxpayer's TRN, if applicable.

-Clarifications will only address the tax matters of uncertainty of the Applicant and not the tax affairs of any other person.
-For example, the recipient of goods or services may not apply for a Clarification of the tax treatment to be applied by the supplier of the goods or services.
+Clarifications will only address the Tax matters of uncertainty of the Applicant and not the Tax affairs of any other Person.
+For example, the Recipient of Goods or the Recipient of Services may not apply for a Clarification of the Tax treatment to be applied by the supplier of the Goods or Services.
 In such instance, the supplier may submit its own Clarification request if the eligibility criteria are met.

 Eligible matters

-A taxpayer may only apply for a Clarification if there is a specific tax matter(s) of uncertainty.
+Eligible Persons (as clarified in section 4.1) may only apply for a Clarification if there is a specific Tax matter(s) of uncertainty.

-The taxpayer (or its authorised signatory, tax agent, legal representative or the representative member/parent company of the specific tax group) may only submit a Clarification request if the following requirements are met:
+The Taxpayer (or its authorised signatory, Tax Agent, Legal Representative) may only submit a Clarification request if the following requirements are met:

-• The request relates to federal taxes or relevant penalties.
+• The request relates to federal Taxes or relevant administrative penalties, but not the waiver thereof.

-• The request relates to tax legislation as applied to the facts and circumstances of the taxpayer (or in exceptional cases, taxpayers) submitting the request, i.e. the Clarification issued by the FTA is not applicable to a third party.
+• The request relates to Tax legislation as applied to the facts and circumstances of the Taxpayer (or in exceptional cases, Taxpayers) submitting the request, i.e. the Clarification issued by the FTA is not in respect of a third party.

 If all of the above requirements are not met, the FTA may reject the request for a Clarification.

-The FTA will not accept a Clarification in the following instances:
+The FTA will not accept a Clarification request in the following instances:

 The Clarification request is submitted by:

-• A member of the relevant tax group other than the representative member/parent company of that tax group.
+• A member of the relevant Tax group, other than the representative member/parent company of that Tax group using the EmaraTax account and TRN of the Tax group.

 Out of scope cases